 The conventional lithium-ion battery can be fully charged and emptied between 350 and 500 times before it should be replaced.
 It is simple to extend your battery’s overall life by merely filling this up only eighty percent, or between 40 and 80 percent.
 As a general guideline, you also should avoid overcharging the batteries too.
 Charging your battery in an area that is 100 degrees F may actually reduce the battery’s capacity by 35%.

 Bottom line: Charge only to 90% or less and recharge in a cooler environment.

 Fly in the Appropriate Conditions

 If you are flying your UAV outdoors, you need to avoid flying through windy or rainy conditions.
-Wind will make it even more challenging for your copter to flip, hover and stay secure, which will drain more energy in the battery than normal.
-Rain can have the identical effect.
+Wind will make it even more challenging for your copter to flip, hover, and stay secure, which will drain more energy in the battery than normal.
+Rain can have an identical effect.
 Avoiding this will let you get the most from your battery life.

 - 1 How to add a second battery to a drone for longer run-time?

 - 2 How to make your drone fly longer?